open-ephys/gui-docs/source/User-Manual/Plugins/Record-Node.rst

 Recording directory
 #####################

-The ellipsis button at the top-right of the plugin editor is used to select the data directory for each Record Node.
+The button at the top-right of the plugin editor is used to select the data directory for each Record Node.
 When a new Record Node is added to the signal chain, this matches the directory shown in the recording options interface at the top of the GUI's main window.
 Each Record Node can write to a separate directory if desired, for example to distribute recording across multiple drives.

 The disk space monitor in the center of the plugin editor (vertical gray and yellow bar) displays the fraction of space remaining on the volume where the current data directory is located.
-This monitor will update in real-time when recording is active.
+This monitor will update in real time when recording is active.
 Hovering the mouse over the monitor while recording will show an estimate of how many minutes remain until the volume becomes full.

 Data format
 #####################